 Your wedding day will pass in a blur of emotion, wine and good friends so it is easy to forget to spend time together.
 A good wedding photographer will give you some time out when taking your pictures but getting some time alone during the day will help you take it all in.

 Have a read of our advice about picking a wedding photographer if you’ve not got one yet.

 This probably sounds really obvious, but so many people spend the day stressing about everything and forget to have fun.
 This is your big day – enjoy it!
 It’s last on the list, but probably the most important bit of advice that should be given to grooms on their wedding day.

 Like what you see?

-If you’ve enjoyed the blog and would like to find out more about me and my style of wedding photography, I’d love to hear from you.
-I’m based in Manchester and mostly cover the North West, but I work across the UK and have shot weddings in Ibiza and Norway to name a couple.
+If you’ve enjoyed the blog and would like to find out more about us and oue style of wedding photography, we’d love to hear from you.
+We are based in Manchester and mostly cover the North West, but we work across the UK.
+Keep up to date with our featured weddings for loads of real wedding inspiration.